relab/thesis-proposals/2024/gorums-connect-rpc.md

 - Have an interest in distributed systems and networking

 ## Project Description

+The goal of this project is to rethink the design of Gorums to provide better modularity, decoupling, and to use generics where appropriate.

+Support RPC calling to groups (configurations).
+Should draw experience from relab/hotstuff's eventloop (eloop or evloop or eveloop) and other features.
+Should maybe be compatible with connect-go.
+Reach out to them for advice on or suggestions for the API needing to support multiple URLs, and the QuorumFunction.

+## OLD BELOW

 The goal of this project is to implement a QUIC RPC library in Go.
 The library should support the following features: